nilay/Sequra-challange/README.md

 which generates disbursement, everyday at 8am (UTC).
-The scheduled background script takes all the orders which happened previous day, or previous week, depends on the merchant's `disbursement_frequency`
+The scheduled background script takes all the orders which happened previous day, or previous week, depends on the merchant's `disbursement_frequency` **Due to time constraints, I have not put any unit test for this challenge.**

 #### Installation